-Dry lining has traditionally offered little in terms of design sophistication, with curved and similarly complex forms invariably having to be cut into sections on site and fitted to a suitable framework.
-Traditional methods of bespoke detailing have proved inflexible and costly and designers have long since sought alternatives that can be used within ever tighter refit schedules.
+Dry lining has traditionally offered little in terms of design sophistication, with curved and complex forms having to be cut on site and fitted to a suitable framework.
+V-Cut offers curved, recessed, L, U and Z-shaped profiles in a choice of thicknesses and varying angles.
+With GRG bespoke detailing being so costly this offers the perfect solution for tight refit and new build schedules.

 For the installer, the opportunity to use plasterboard cut using CNC equipment at last offers the chance to use material which is practical to use and inexpensive.
 The scope to buy varied shapes in flatpack or ready produced adds further flexibility without compromising the end result.